-"First of all, the state must take care that in its legislation and administration all those things which in any way result in accentuating the housing shortage among the working classes are abolished or appropriately remedied."
-(Page 187.)
+First of all, the state must take care that in its legislation and administration all those things which in any way result in accentuating the housing shortage among the working classes are abolished or appropriately remedied. (p.
+187)

 Consequently, revision of building legislation and freedom for the building trades in order that building shall be cheaper.
-But in England building legislation is reduced to a minimum, the building trades are as free as the birds in the air; nevertheless, the housing shortage exists.
-In addition building is now done so cheaply in England that the houses shake when a cart goes by and every day some of them collapse.
-Only yesterday (October 25, 1872) six of them collapsed simultaneously in Manchester and possession of the land with everything on it.
-They then let the houses on shorter leases, thirty-nine years for example, on a so-called REPAIRING LEASE, according to which the leaseholder must put the house in good repair and maintain it in such condition.
-As soon as the contract has progressed thus far, the landlord sends his architect and the district SURVEYOR to inspect the house and determine the repairs necessary.
-These repairs are often very considerable and may include the renewal of the whole frontage, or of the roof, etc. The leaseholder now deposits his lease as security with a building association and receives from this society a loan of the necessary money-up to £1,000 and more in the case of an annual rental of from £130 to £150-for the building repairs to be made at his expense.
-These building associations have thus become an important intermediate link in a system which aims at securing the continual renewal and maintenance in habitable condition of London's houses belonging to the landed aristocracy without any trouble to the latter and at the cost of the public.
+But in England building legislation is reduced to a minimum, the building trades are as tocrats, including the most eminent, the Duke of Westminster, the Duke of Bedford, the Duke of Portland, etc. They originally leased out the separate building sites for a period of ninety-nine years, and at the end of that period took possession of the land with everything on it.
+They then let the houses on shorter leases, thirty-nine years for example, on a so-called repairing lease, according to which the leaseholder must put the house in good repair and maintain it in such condition.
+As soon as the contract has progressed thus far, the landlord sends his architect and the district surveyor to inspect the house and determine the repairs necessary.
+These repairs are often very considerable and may include the renewal of the whole frontage, or of the roof, etc. The leaseholder now deposits his lease as security with a building association and receives from this society a loan of the necessary money-up to £1,000 and more in the case of an annual rental of from £130 to £150-for the building repairs to be [cont. onto p.
+62.-DJR] made at his expense.
+These building associations have thus become an important intermediate link a system which aims at securing the continual renewal and maintenance in habitable condition of London's houses belonging to the landed aristocracy without any trouble to the latter and at the cost of the public.
 And this is supposed to be a solution of the housing question for the workers!
 [Note by Engels to the 1887 edition.]